Jerry Lewis, comedy icon and telethon host dies, at 91

 LOS ANGELES (AP) — Jerry Lewis, the manic, rubber-faced showman who jumped and hollered to fame in a lucrative partnership with Dean Martin, settled down to become a self-conscious screen auteur and found an even greater following as the tireless, teary host of the annual muscular dystrophy telethons, has died.
 He was 91.

-- Spanish town struggles to square growth of extremist cell
+Spanish town struggles to reconcile locals as extremist cell

 RIPOLL, Spain (AP) — They were brothers and boyhood friends from a town with no unfamiliar faces.
 They were linked by Moroccan roots and equally tied by their upbringings in Ripoll, an ancient hub in the Catalan foothills known for its monastery and passageways dotted with cafes and kebab shops.